bizyb/fooreviews/README.md

 # Fooreviews

-Fooreviews distills customer reviews into topics using natural language processing and some bit of machine learning.
+Reading product reviews on Amazon or Best Buy can be a time-consuming process.
+Fooreviews attempts to solve this problem by distilling customer reviews into topics.
 Users can learn about the various features of a product by looking at the summary generated and the corresponding sentiment and topic distribution charts.
 In addition, Fooreviews plots the metadata on all the reviews for a given product to get time-dependent trends on customer behavior.

 ## Data and Source code

 The project is currently in a private repository.
-If you'd like to learn more about it, please feel free to contact me [here](https://fooreviews.com/contact-us)
+If you'd like to learn more about it, please feel free to contact me [here](https://fooreviews.com/contact-us).